 - Meg and Ruby and Sam, as of Season 4's finale have black eyes in Supernatural; Lilith's eyes are white.
 Oddly enough, the Yellow-Eyed Demon—Azazel—only gets yellow irises.

 - To indicate different ranks, maybe?
 All of the lower level demons have black eyes, but of the demons with different eye colours - Azazel (yellow), Alastair and Lilith (white), the Crossroads demon (red) - Azazel, Alastair and Lilith are all much more powerful than than your standard Mook.
 The Crossroads demon wasn't particularly hard to kill, but has a special job and therefore a different 'paygrade'?

 - Singer 2D of Gorillaz has entirely black eyes.
 They look like Black Eyes of Evil, but he's quite a nice guy, if a bit of a ditz and a doormat.
 They come from when Murdoc hit him with his car, twice, causing eight-ball fractures in both eyes— though Art Major Biology seems to be in play here, as not only does hyphema not affect the appearance of the sclera in real life, it also would cause blindness if left untreated.

-- The kithkin (basically hobbits) from Magic: The Gathering's bright fairytale world Lorwyn have normal eyes, but when Lorwyn is transformed into the dark and gloomy Shadowmoor, their eyes grow huge and glow faintly gold, with no pupils.
-It symbolizes the change of their nature from slightly superstitious rustic folk with empathic powers to paranoid castle-dwellers with a full-blown hive mind.
+- When Magic: The Gathering's fairy-tale world Lorwyn is transformed into the dark and gloomy Shadowmoor, the kithkin's eyes grow huge, lose their pupils, and glow faintly gold.
+It symbolizes the Hobbit Expies' change from slightly superstitious rustic folk with empathic powers to paranoid castle-dwellers with a full-blown hive mind.